petercrona/icecoldcode/website/src/posts/greetings-application-built-with-java-spring-and-jwt.md

 published: 2024-07-17
 ---

-A demo is at the moment [available here](https://icecoldcode-spring-jwt-test.ey.r.appspot.com/).
+A demo is at the moment [available here](https://icecoldcode-spring-jwt-test.ey.r.appspot.com/) (**note that a new instance may spin up, so you might need to wait ~10s**).
 All code is available on [Github](https://github.com/petercrona/icecoldcode/tree/main/examples/java-spring-jwt-greetings).

 From time to time it is a good idea to start something from scratch, or at least go one level lower than you typically do.
 This article reports back on how I set up a REST-API with Java, Spring and JSON Web Token (JWT) to build a Greetings application.
 The end result isn't perfect, but I think it can be useful for anyone wanting to see how it can be done in a fairly clean way, as well as see a few other goodies, such as using Nix Flakes to improve the developer experience.
 I also built a basic front end using VanillaJS.